Constraining small-scale primordial magnetic fields from the abundance of primordial black holes: Effects of PMF on overdense region

 where $B$ is the magnetic field strength, $c_s$ is the sound speed, $\rho$ is the energy density of the Universe.
 Gravitational instability occurs for modes having negative $\omega^2$.
 Using the modified dispersion relation in Eq.\eqref{eq:modifiedDR-Bfield}, we can obtain the modified Jeans length referred to as \emph{magnetic Jeans length} $\lambda_B$, which for the modes traveling perpendicular to the direction of the magnetic field is given by~\cite{1961-Chandrasekhar-Book,1966-Strittmatter-MNRAS}

+where $r_B = \rho_B /\rho$ measures the fraction of magnetic field energy in a given patch.
 In what follows, we adopt this equation as the representative Jeans length in the presence of the magnetic field.
 This is in sharp contrast to Ref.~\cite{2020-Saga.Hiroyuki.Yokoyama-JCAP} in which the effect of the magnetic field on the Jeans length was neglected.
 To the best of our knowledge, this paper is the first to incorporate the effect of the magnetic field as $\lambda_B$ defined above in the context of PBH formation.
 Note that the additional term in the above equation is similar to the effect of rotation on the Jeans length discussed in~\cite{2019-He.Suyama-PRD}.
 As we can see, the magnetic field increases the Jeans length.
 For instance, for $r_B=0.1$, we have $\left. \lambda_B\right|_{r_B = 0.1} = 1.265 \lambda_J$.
 Although the increase is only by $26\%$, this does not necessarily mean that the impact of the magnetic field on the PBH abundance is mild as well since the abundance is typically exponentially sensitive to the Jeans length.
 We will later discuss this effect in detail in section~\ref{sec:PBH_formation}.